PhilipYip1988/python-tutorials/readme.md

 ## Python Standard Modules

 Python standard modules are inbuilt modules included with the Python installation.
-Each module is
+Each standard module is compartmentalised for a specific purpose, that is common but not as common as the builtin identifiers which have previously been used.

+The collections module includes a number of additional collections.

 [Collections Module](./012_collections/)